zimmra/MMM-homeassistant-sensors/README.md

 # MMM-homeassistant-feed
-A MagicMirror module that displays information from homeassistant API.
+A MagicMirror module that displays information from homeassistant REST API.

 This code is partially copied from https://github.com/amcolash/MMM-json-feed.